 SfRBM's Senior Awards Committee has announced that the recipient of the 2020 Lifetime Achievement Award is Henrik Poulsen, MD of the University of Copenhagen in Denmark.

 Dr. Poulsen is being recognized for his comprehensive and long-term achievement in the translation of the basic aspect of oxidative stress into human diseases and their treatments.

-Dr. Poulsen is a National Board of Health certified clinical pharmacologist and professor in clinical pharmacology with a high publication rate of 12+ papers per year, with 10,000+ citations of my manuscripts.
-He received his medical doctorate from the University of Copenhagen in 1978 followed by an eventual professorship to build programs in human toxicology and environmental medicine, which resulted in the establishment of the Institute of Environmental Health at the University of Copenhagen.
-As chair of the Danish Society of Clinical Pharmacology, Dr. Poulsen designed a training program in clinical pharmacology that received certification from the National Board of Health.
-At the same time, he received funding 35 mio Danish Crown (~5 mio USD) grant from the Danish Research council to establish a research infrastructure at the hospitals in greater Copenhagen.
+Poulsen is a National Board of Health-certified Clinical Pharmacologist and Professor in Clinical Pharmacology with over 10,000+ citations of his work.
+He received a Medical Doctorate from the University of Copenhagen in 1978 followed by an eventual professorship to build programs in human toxicology and environmental medicine, which resulted in the establishment of the Institute of Environmental Health at the University of Copenhagen.

-Dr. Poulsen will give a featured lecture at SfRBM's 27th Annual Conference in Orlando on Friday, November 20.
-He will also be presented with a medal, cash award, and an invitation to publish a review in Free Radical Biology and Medicine.
-Click here to learn more about Dr. Henrik Poulsen and his work.
+Dr. Poulsen will give a featured lecture during SfRBM's 27th Annual Conference titled, "A Lifetime With DNA and RNA Oxidation," which will be available virtually.
+Click here to learn more about Dr. Poulsen and his work.

 SfRBM congratulates Dr. Poulsen on this highly deserved honor.